You are here

 The truth, we recognise, is that jihadist doctrine, goals and strategy can be traced to specific tenets of orthodox, authoritative Islam and its historic practice.
 This includes those portions of Shariah that promote Islamic supremacy, encourage enmity towards non-Muslims and require the establishment of a caliphate.
 It is these elements – still taught by most Sunni and Shiite institutions – that constitute a summons to perpetual conflict.

-The commission classes “Islam teaches these men that women are nothing and that they can beat and abuse them at will...” as 'hateful extremism', therefore we need to look at the evidence behind the original statement.
+The commission classes “Islam teaches these men that women are nothing and that they can beat and abuse them at will...” as 'hateful extremism', therefore we need to look at the evidence behind the original statement because we believe it to be a simple statement of the truth.
 This is something the commission have conspicuously failed to do.
+In particular verse 33:59 (Sahih translation):

 The author has little personal knowledge of the case in Sunderland so cannot comment on the specifics of that particular case but the wider narrative behind it is of some Muslim men abusing women.
 That has been noted in some of the more honest media outlets e.g. Daily Telegraph: